wal-g/wal-g/docs/PostgreSQL.md

 #### Backup without metadata

-By default, WAL-G tracks metadata of the files backed up.
+By default, WAL-G tracks metadata of the backed up files.
 If millions of files are backed up (typically in case of hundreds of databases and thousands of tables in each database), tracking this metadata alone would require GBs of memory.

 If `--without-files-metadata` or `WALG_WITHOUT_FILES_METADATA` is enabled, WAL-G does not track metadata of the files backed up.
 This significantly reduces the memory usage on instances with `> 100k` files.